Inshore Fisheries and Conservation Authority

-There are 10 Inshore Fisheries and Conservation Authorities (IFCAs) in England.
-The 10 IFCA Districts cover English coastal waters out to 6 nautical miles from Territorial Baselines.
+There are ten Inshore Fisheries and Conservation Authorities (IFCAs) in England.
+The ten IFCA Districts cover English coastal waters out to 6 nautical miles from Territorial Baselines.

-Although autonomous the 10 IFCAs have a shared 'vision' to "lead, champion and manage a sustainable marine environment and inshore fisheries, by successfully securing the right balance between social, environmental and economic benefits to ensure healthy seas, sustainable fisheries and a viable industry".
-The IFCAs have shared powers and duties which are found in the Marine and Coastal Access Act, 2009.
+Although autonomous, all IFCAs have a shared 'vision' to "lead, champion and manage a sustainable marine environment and inshore fisheries, by successfully securing the right balance between social, environmental and economic benefits to ensure healthy seas, sustainable fisheries and a viable industry".
+IFCAs have shared powers and duties which are found in the Marine and Coastal Access Act, 2009.